First published by EyeforFilm

 When Domino and her team are first introduced to reality TV producer Mark Heiss (Christopher Walken), his assistant Kimmie (Mena Suvari) warns them to use short sentences because “he has the attention span of a ferret on crystal meth”.
 Similarly, director Tony Scott has decided to match his film’s narrative complexity with a frenetic visual style that makes drugged-up rodents of us all.
 There seems to be at least one cut every second, the camera never stops moving, different film stocks and processes are wildly juxtaposed, titles and sub-titles explode all over the screen and entire sequences are played out only to be reversed when Domino amends the details of her story.

-The effect is both to grab and to addle the attention in what is, even by comparison with the exuberance of Natural Born Killers, Spun, Kill Bill and Scott’s own Man On Fire, the busiest and most arresting aesthetic that I have ever seen, as we are never for a moment allowed to forget that Domino’s “true story” is, like any mediated reality, nothing more than an artificial construct.
+The effect is both to grab and to addle the attention in what is, even by comparison with the exuberance of Natural Born Killers, Spun, Kill Bill and Scott’s own Man On Fire, one of the busiest and most arresting aesthetics ever to be seen, as we are not even for a moment allowed to forget that Domino’s “true story” is, like any mediated reality, nothing more than an artificial construct.

 There is little room for depth of character in a film as formally mercurial as this, so Scott has opted for a rogues’ gallery of stereotypes, with just enough quirks to be interesting.
 The cast is made up mostly of larger-than-life actors, especially Rourke, Lindo and Walken, as well as celebrities playing fictionalised versions of themselves (Springer, Ian Ziering and Brian Austin Green).
 The biggest treat is a bizarre (and uncredited) cameo by singer/actor Tom Waits, to the accompaniment of his own Jesus Gonna Be Here, playing precisely the mythic persona (mystic prophet to the dispossessed) that he has been cultivating through his music for years.
 Diminutive, posh-toned Knightley may seem an odd choice to hold all these living legends together, but her insistent implausibility fits perfectly in a film so concerned with the traffic between tall tales and true.